Unboxed-Software/solana-course/content/rust-macros.md

 -   A **Token** is the smallest unit of source code that can be parsed by the compiler in Rust.
 -   An **Item** is a declaration that defines something that can be used in a Rust program, such as a struct, an enum, a trait, a function, or a method.
 -   A **TokenStream** is a sequence of tokens that represents a piece of source code, and can be passed to a procedural macro to allow it to access and manipulate the individual tokens in the code.
--   In the context of proc macros in Rust, an **Abstract Syntax Tree (AST)** is a representation of the syntax and structure of the input code that is passed to a procedural macro.
+-   An **Abstract Syntax Tree (AST)** is a representation of the syntax and structure of the input code that is passed to a procedural macro.
 -   **Procedural macros** are a special kind of Rust macro that allow the programmer to generate code at compile time based on custom input.
 -   In the Anchor framework, procedural macros are used to generate code that reduces the amount of boilerplate required when writing Solana programs.